How to Install an Electric Water Heater

-- Make sure the drain valve is completely closed, and then turn the main water supply on and open all line valves.
+- Turn the main water supply on and open all line valves.

 - Open one or more faucets on the home’s highest floor and run the water until it flows steadily from the faucets.
 A steady flow of water from the hot water faucet indicates a full water heater.